 Influencer marketing is the art of connecting brands and the powerful voices of digital content creators to drive authentic conversations around a product message, conclusively driving awareness and engagement.

-In 2013, Find Your Influence launched its SaaS platform to help brands scale their influencer programs efficiently.
+In 2013, Find Your Influence launched its SaaS platform to help brands scale their influencer marketing programs efficiently.
 In nearly nine years, the technology powering the Find Your Influence (FYI) platform has helped to execute more than 12,000 influencer campaigns.

 Industry conversations have been buzzing of late a series of reasons influencer marketing doesn’t work or that the influencer marketing bubble will soon burst.
 At FYI, our mission is to ignite connections to impact and inspire and we believe this is the heartbeat of successful influencer marketing campaigns.

-Whether you’ve executed influencer campaigns before or you’re starting to build your influencer marketing strategy, FYI reveals the truth about some popular myths related to influencer marketing.
+Whether you’ve executed influencer marketing campaigns before or you’re starting to build your influencer marketing strategy, FYI reveals the truth about some popular myths related to influencer marketing.

 Myth #1: Every Influencer is a Female Fashion Blogger